Robdel12/ember-dropkick/README.md

 * `ember install:addon ember-dropkick`

-**Note that we are still testing this.
-If you find issues please let us know by opening a github issue!**

 # Usage

 Ember Dropkick extends Ember.select so everything you would do with an Ember.Select you can do with Ember DropKick!